 Power Outages, Who to Call When the Power Goes Out

-When the power goes out, the first thing I wonder is if the problem is in my house or the whole block is out of power.
+When the power goes out, the first thing I wonder is if the problem is in my house or if the whole block is out of power.

-Only me ran out of power.
+Only I ran out of power.

-If I see that it’s only my house that does not have electricity, the second thing goes to my mind is if I paid my electricity bill.
+If I see that it’s only my house that does not have electricity, the second thing that goes to my mind is if I paid my electricity bill.
 Well, if I did pay my electricity bill then my next step is to see if the problem is from my end or all this problem is someone else’s fault.

 Check and reset the breakers.

-This simple task, however, the fuse box can be hidden or in a complicated place to reach.
+In this simple task, however, the fuse box can be hidden or in a complicated place to reach.
 In some cases, especially in apartments, the fuse or breaker box is inside a closet.

-In my case, the breaker box is in the garage, however, it’s located in a very complicated place since I already put like a hundred moving boxes in front of it.
+In my case, the breaker box is in the garage, however, it’s located in a very complicated place since I already put a hundred moving boxes in front of it.

-Anyways, what we want to do is to see if any of the breakers went to “off” position, then, reset the breakers.
+Anyways, what we want to do is to see if any of the breakers went to the “off” position, then, reset the breakers.
 Just switch each breaker from “on” to “off” and from “off” to “on” position.
 This will reset the breakers.

 When to call the electricity company.